glowlabs-org/general/llm-tools/voice-notes/README.md

-./chunk.py # breaks the transcripts into chunks that can fit in the context window ./prompts.py # writes a set of prompts that can be passed to an LLM ./digest.py # runs all of the prompts that were generated
+./chunk.py # breaks the transcripts into chunks that can fit in the context window ./prompts.py # writes a set of prompts that can be passed to an LLM ./digest.py # runs all of the prompts that were generated ./merge.py # combines the outputs into new training data
 ```

-The outputs of digest.py can then be used as training data, and the LLM should
+The outputs of merge.py can then be used as training data, and the LLM should
 learn significantly better than if it was merely learning on the raw
 transcripts.